millebesso/ai/README.md

 * [Writing a good CLAUDE.md](https://www.humanlayer.dev/blog/writing-a-good-claude-md) - To be honest, I don't know if this is good advice or just advice.
 That said, keeping a file that describes a project and it's code base is never a bad thing.
 * [A Month of Chat-Oriented Programming](https://checkeagle.com/checklists/njr/a-month-of-chat-oriented-programming/) - This is a very well written piece on the experience of working with Claude for a full month.
 Lots of very good tips and tricks!
 * [Using LLMs at Oxide](https://rfd.shared.oxide.computer/rfd/0576) - Possibly the best text I've read on using LLMs in a tech organization.
 Full of good tidbits such as the breakdown of the different roles LLMs can take and how to manage is of those roles.
+* [Why Your CTO Might Start Coding Again](https://davegriffith.substack.com/p/why-your-cto-might-start-coding-again) - _"The brutal economics of $150/hour shaped everything about how we built software.
+Only developers could create code, there weren’t enough of them, and they couldn’t do it very fast.
+Every process, every tool, every org structure optimized around that constraint...Then agentic AI made code production nearly free, and a funny thing happened: all that “overhead” turned out to be the actual work."

 ## Identity